shNext/Resume/README.md

 </p>

 ### Reason Why I apply to this company
-Technology, Dream, Pioneer to the Future
+Technology I dedicate to, Dream I believe, Pioneer to the Future

 ### Career goal I want to achieve at the company
 What I want to make/create/advance in the company, not saying "I want to be expert."